Diary of a CEO

 Leadership Decapitation

-A military strategy involving the targeting and killing of enemy leaders, with the aim of destabilizing the regime and changing its behavior.
-Professor Pape argues that in Iran's case, this has backfired, strengthening the regime and uniting the population against external threats rather than fostering internal dissent.
+A military strategy aiming to remove enemy leaders in the belief that it will destabilize the regime and facilitate regime change.
+Professor Pape argues that in Iran's case, this has backfired, strengthening the regime and population's resolve rather than weakening them.

 Legitimacy Shock Cycle